jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > But as he gazed on Truth, his aching eyes grew dim.

-this seems to basically be about childe harold traveling around and contemplating what he sees in other nations.
+This seems to basically be about Childe Harold traveling around and contemplating what he sees in other nations.

 ---